akashdeep000/mycreativehub/replit.md

   - **Data Integrity**: Zero data loss through optimistic versioning preventing overwrites, conflict detection at database level, user-controlled resolution with clear options, automatic retry mechanisms, and local edit preservation during conflicts
   - **Architecture**: Single document per user with JSON data structure containing version control and row arrays, optimistic conflict resolution system, server-side seed-once functionality, and bulletproof persistence across navigation and devices
   - **All 8 Fields Persist Correctly**: trigger, automatedReply, openingDM, buttonTitle, dmWithLink, linkTitle, linkUrl, followUpDM all save and load with proper database transformation
-- **Authentication Required**: Users must be logged in (JWT token in localStorage) for data to persist - all API endpoints are protected by authentication middleware
+- **Authentication Required**: Users MUST be logged in (JWT token in localStorage) for data to persist - all API endpoints are protected by authentication middleware
+- **UX Enhancement**: Added comprehensive authentication error handling - when users try to save without being logged in, they now see a clear error message: "❌ Not Logged In - You must be logged in to save changes.
+Please log in first!" with 10-second toast notification
-- **Status**: ✅ COMPLETED - Production-ready cheat sheet system with bulletproof data integrity and comprehensive conflict resolution
+- **Status**: ✅ COMPLETED - Production-ready cheat sheet system with bulletproof data integrity, comprehensive conflict resolution, and clear authentication feedback
 - **Date**: October 1, 2025

 ## Previous Changes (Updated: August 20, 2025)